openshift/cloud-credential-operator/docs/ccoctl.md

 ccoctl ibmcloud refresh-keys --kubeconfig <openshift-kubeconfig-file> --credentials-requests-dir <path-to-directory-with-list-of-credentials-requests> --name <name>
 ```

+> Note: Any new credential request in the credentials request directory will require the --create parameter.

-The above command will replace the old API key with newly created api key, hence all the effecting pods need to be recreated after successful of the command.
+> **WARNING**: The above command will replace the old API key with newly created api key, hence all the effecting pods need to be recreated after successful of the command.

 ### Deleting the Service IDs